Housing Application and Room Picks Information

 Early May: Begin notifying Float for a Single applicants of assignment

-Through this process, students are requesting to transfer from one hall to another hall.
+Through this process, students complete the secondary Interhall Transfer application online to request to transfer from one hall to another hall.
 Submitting an application does not guarantee that a transfer will be granted.
 To transfer halls, students must discuss their desire to move with both the Rector from their current hall and their potential future Rector.
 Applications will not be considered if students do not meet with both of these Rectors.
 After the application period closes, each Rector will review applications for their hall and will determine whether or not a request will be granted.
 These decisions will be made based upon anticipated space in the hall and occupancy numbers.
-Rectors will communicate to students if their application for transfer has been accepted or not by March 10, prior to the room picks period for each hall.
+Rectors will communicate to students if their application for transfer has been accepted or not by March 2, prior to the room picks period for each hall.

 Upon granting of approval, students will be required to participate in room picks in their new hall community.
 Students switching halls will fall to the end of the selection order.
 Unless they are "pulled in," they will choose a room after all current students of the hall have selected their room.
 Please note: The lottery number of students who are "pulling" students into their halls will not be impacted.